kodecocodes/i9t/multitasking/multitasking.markdown

 }
 ```

-This helper method updates the split view's maximum primary column width.
-It gives the smaller version when the split view is narrower than the screen (e.g. you are in a multitasking situation) or the split view itself has a portrait orientation.
+This helper method updates the split view's maximum primary column width; it returns the smaller version when the split view is narrower than the screen, such as in a multitasking situation, or when the split view itself has a portrait orientation.

-This helper method needs to be called when the view is first loaded, so add the following:
+You'll need to call this helper method when the view is first loaded, so add the following:

 ```swift
 override func viewDidLoad() {